Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

-Over $\Q$, many cases of Theorem \ref{thm:EllipticCount} were previously proven: In 1992, using a basic lattice points counting argument together with M\"obius inversion, Brumer counted isomorphism classes of elliptic curves (i.e. the case of $G(1,1)$-level structure)\cite{Bru92}.
-In 2000, Grant counted isomorphism classes of elliptic curves with $G(1,2)$-level structure \cite{Gra00}; this was done by exploiting several properties of elliptic curves with a two-torsion point and ultimately reducing the problem to counting lattice points in a semi-algebraic region.
-Harron and Snowden counted isomorphism classes of elliptic curves with $G(1,3)$-level structure \cite{HS17}; they gave a general strategy for reducing such problems to lattice point counting problems which can be addressed using the Principle of Lipschitz \cite{Dav51} (see also \cite[VI \S 2 Theorem 2]{Lan94}).
+Over $\Q$, many cases of Theorem \ref{thm:EllipticCount} were previously proven: In 1992, using a basic lattice point counting argument together with M\"obius inversion, Brumer counted isomorphism classes of elliptic curves (i.e., the case of $G(1,1)$-level structure) \cite{Bru92}.
+In 2000, Grant counted isomorphism classes of elliptic curves which admit a $G(1,2)$-level structure \cite{Gra00}; this was done by exploiting several properties of elliptic curves containing a rational two-torsion point, and ultimately reducing the problem to counting lattice points in a semi-algebraic region.
+Harron and Snowden counted isomorphism classes of elliptic curves which admit a $G(1,3)$-level structure \cite{HS17}; they gave a general strategy for reducing such problems to lattice point counting problems which can be addressed using the Principle of Lipschitz \cite{Dav51} (see also \cite[VI. \S 2.
+Theorem 2]{Lan94}).
 The method of Harron and Snowden allowed them to give a uniform proof of the $G(1,1)$, $G(1,2)$, and $G(1,3)$ cases.
-Cullinan, Kenney, and Voight showed that the method of Harron and Snowden could be applied more widely, and doing so were able to count isomorphism classes for all level structures $G$ for which $\mcX_G\cong \P(1,1)$ and also for the cases of $G(2,2)$-level structure and $G_0(4)$-level structure \cite{CKV21}.
+Cullinan, Kenney, and Voight showed that the method of Harron and Snowden could be applied more widely, and doing so were able to count isomorphism classes of elliptic curves for all level structures $G$ for which $\mcX_G\cong \mcP(1,1)$, and also for the cases of $G(2,2)$-level structure and $G_0(4)$-level structure \cite{CKV22}.
 For other results on counting 4-isogenies see \cite{PS21}.

-Over the Gaussian integers, $\Q(i)$, Zhao \cite{Zha20} has proven results for the asymptotic growth of elliptic curves with prescribed torsion using similar methods as Harron and Snowden.
+Over the Gaussian numbers, $\Q(i)$, Zhao \cite{Zha20} has proven results on counting elliptic curves with prescribed torsion, using methods similar to those of Harron and Snowden.
 Our Theorem \ref{thm:EllipticCount} extends these results (by also giving a leading coefficient and error term) in the cases for which the underlying modular curve has genus zero.
-However, an interesting feature of Zhao's work is that he also address cases in which the underlying modular curve has genus one and positive rank.
-Such cases lie outside the scope of this paper, but studying points of bounded height on genus one modular curves with positive rank over more general number fields would be an interesting avenue for future research, and could perhaps be related to work in Iwasawa theory on the growth of Mordell-Weil ranks in towers of number fields.
+However, an interesting feature of Zhao's work is that he also considers cases in which the underlying modular curve has genus one (and positive rank).
+Such cases lie outside the scope of this paper, but studying points of bounded height on genus one modular curves with positive rank over more general number fields would be an interesting avenue for future research, and could perhaps be related to work in Iwasawa theory on the growth of Mordell--Weil ranks in towers of number fields.